-Shareholders – International Business Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
-Local or CARICOM residents’ shareholding is restricted to maximum 10%.
+Shareholders – Barbados Companies may be formed by one or more shareholders, who can be either natural or legal persons, residents or non-residents.
 Details of shareholders are not publicly disclosed.
 Nominee shareholders are allowed.

 Directors – At least one director is required, who may be a natural person or a legal entity, as long as the legal entity is registered in Barbados.
 Directors’ details are available to the public.

-Secretary – The appointment of a local licensed secretary is required.
+Secretary – The appointment of a locally licensed secretary is required.

-Registered Address – An IBC must have a registered office in Barbados, provided by a licensed service provider.
+Registered Address – A Barbados company must have a registered office in Barbados, provided by a licensed service provider.

 General Meeting – Annual general meetings are mandatory, but can be held anywhere.
 The first annual general meeting must be held no later than 18 months from the incorporation of the Barbados IBC.
 Thereafter, annual general meetings should be held in intervals not more than 15 months.

 Electronic Signature – Permitted.

 Re-domiciliation – A foreign entity can be re-domiciled as a Barbados IBC, and vice versa.